45 Interesting Facts About Raleigh, NC You May Not Have Known

 State Farmers Market

 Boasting 75 acres of indoor and outdoor vendor space, the State Farmers Market is where Raleigh locals shop for fresh fruits and vegetables, meats and gift products from farmers across the state.
+Here are more farmers markets in Raleigh.

 Treat yourself with Howling Cow Ice Cream